tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Champion Feat

-Once per day, you can use Comeback Strike twice in a battle.
+Once per full recovery, you can use Comeback Strike twice in a battle.

 #### Epic Feat